Thermo Fisher Scientific Launches CE-IVD (IVDD) Next-Generation Sequencing Test and Analysis Software to Expand Access to Precision Oncology Biomarker Testing

 The new NGS assay and genomic reporting software, along with the recently launched Ion Torrent Genexus Dx Integrated Sequencer, offer an automated end-to-end CE-IVD workflow.
 Operated from a single software interface, the overall process includes less than 20 minutes of hands-on time, delivering results with unprecedented rapid turnaround time.
 The workflow enables any lab to bring the power of genomic testing in-house, improves access to patients and advances precision oncology for those who stand to benefit most.

-For more information on the Oncomine Dx Express Test and the Oncomine Reporter Dx, please visit thermofisher.com/oncomine-dxtarget.
+For more information on the Oncomine Dx Express Test and the Oncomine Reporter Dx, please visit oncomine.com/express-test.

 About Thermo Fisher Scientific